SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 ### Backup

-The system holds two things that you might consider valueable for long-term storage:
+The system holds two things that you might consider valuable for long-term storage:
 (1) The log files.
 These are compressed and uploaded to object storage if you enable the `SWIFTCONTAINER` setting, which probably means that these do not need any additional backing up then.
 (2) The influx time series data.
 Back up the data in `/var/lib/influxdb`.